Correspondence between grey-body factors and quasinormal modes: WKB approach

-For the scattering problem, we consider the wave equation (\ref{wavelike}) under boundary conditions that permit incoming waves from infinity.
+under boundary conditions that permit incoming waves from infinity.
 Due to the symmetry of scattering properties, this is equivalent to the scattering of a wave originating from the horizon.
 Therefore, the scattering boundary conditions are:

 where $R$ and $T$ are the reflection and transmission coefficients.
-From this point onward, we should distinguish the real frequency $\omega$ in the scattering problem from the complex quasinormal frequency, which is denoted by the same letter.
+From this point onward, we should distinguish the real frequency $\Omega$ in the scattering problem from the complex quasinormal frequency, which is denoted by the lowercase letter $\omega$.
 The latter usually has an index, $\omega_n$, indicating the overtone number.

 When solving the scattering problem with the help of the WKB method, the matching conditions allow us to express the reflection and transmission coefficients as follows \cite{Iyer:1986np},